 Patchouli oil can be inhaled, diffused in a vaporizer, or applied directly to skin.
 Inhaling the scent of patchouli oil or absorbing it through the skin helps transmit messages to the limbic system, a brain region that's involved in controlling emotions and influences the nervous system.24

 However, I advise using this oil in moderation because copious amounts can lead to a strong and overwhelming fragrance.
 The scent can also seep into fabric and furniture.

 Is Patchouli Oil Safe?

 Patchouli oil is safe when applied topically or inhaled.
-It can be used by itself, but can also be blended with other carrier oils.
-It mixes well with frankincense, clary sage, cedar, geranium, lavender, ylang-ylang, and rose oil.25 However, those with sensitive skin may have certain reactions to this herbal oil, so I recommend doing a patch test before using it.
+It can be used by itself, but can also be blended with other essential oils before diluting in a carrier oil.
+Patchouli oil mixes well with frankincense, clary sage, cedar, geranium, lavender, ylang-ylang, and rose oil.25 However, those with sensitive skin may have certain reactions to this herbal oil, so I recommend doing a patch test before using it.
 Keep it away from your eyes, ears, and nose.